Royals vs. Brewers Player Props Betting Odds

-Player prop bet odds for Vinnie Pasquantino and others are available when the Milwaukee Brewers host the Kansas City Royals at American Family Field on Friday at 8:10 PM ET.
+Willy Adames and Vinnie Pasquantino are among the players with prop bets available when the Milwaukee Brewers and the Kansas City Royals play at American Family Field on Saturday (at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!